-Oxycodone is a type of prescription painkiller given to patients who are in severe, acute pain.
-While it is an opioid, it is considered a semi-synthetic agent since it is made from an ingredient, thebaine, which is derived from the poppy plant.
-Oxycodone, commonly referred to as “oxy” is available only by oral ingestion in the United States.
-Cancer related pain, acute pain post surgery and pain not controlled by any other means are the few instances which opioids can be prescribed.
-Unfortunately, oxycodone is now being manufactured and distributed on the streets, increasing its usage around the world and causing more deaths due to abuse and overdose.
+Oxycodone is a type of prescription painkiller given to patients with severe and acute pain.
+It is an opioid, but it is considered a semi-synthetic agent since it is made from ingredient thebaine, which is derived from the poppy plant.
+Commonly referred to as “oxy,” it is available in the United States only in the pill or tablet form.
+Cancer-related pain, acute pain after surgery and pain not controlled by any other means are few instances in which experts prescribe opioids.
+Unfortunately, oxycodone is now easily available on the streets, which has led to its increased use worldwide and is causing more deaths due to abuse and overdose.

-The DEA classifies oxycodone as a schedule II drug in the United States.
+Classified as a Schedule II drug by the Controlled Substances Act (CSA), the drug has a high potential for abuse and may lead to severe psychological and physical dependence.
 Taken orally, 20 mg of immediate release oxycodone is equivalent to 30 mg of morphine.
-Extended release oxycodone is considered to be twice as potent as oral morphine.
+Extended-release oxycodone is considered to be twice as potent as oral morphine.

 - Pruritus (severe itching of the skin)

 When taken without a prescription or in more quantity than prescribed, these medications can cause a lethal overdose, resulting in severe respiratory depression.
 These opioids attach to the mu opioid receptors in the brain, thus, decreasing the rate of breathing in the medulla oblongata in the brain.
 The body has natural painkillers in the brain known as endorphins, which are down-regulated after chronic use of exogenous opioids.
 After taking opioids for a sustained amount of time, the body develops a tolerance.
 When combined with an increased tolerance and a lower regulation of endorphins, a larger and more frequent dose of opioids may be needed to elicit the same effect.
 This is how addiction develops.